gdbots/pbjx-bundle-php/README.md

 # Pbjx HTTP Endpoints
 Pbjx is ready to be used within your app and console commands but it's not yet available via HTTP.  __Providing the HTTP features is very powerful but can be very dangerous if you don't secure it correctly.__

-All of the usual rules apply when securing your app, authentication and authorization is up to you, however, Symfony3 makes this fairly easy using the [security components](http://symfony.com/doc/current/components/security.html).
+All of the usual rules apply when securing your app, authentication and authorization is up to you, however, Symfony makes this fairly easy using the [security components](http://symfony.com/doc/current/components/security.html).

 __Example security configuration:__